-- nine medical doctors (including an ophthalmologist and a psychiatrist), three dentists, two veterinarians, an optometrist, three nurses, one pharmacist, and two psychologists; - six ministers; - 12 state Governors, nine state Lieutenant Governors, three state first ladies (one of whom was also the first lady of the United States), the head of the U.S. Veterans Administration, a state supreme court justice, and a federal judge; - a president of the National Conference on State Legislatures and 275 former state legislators; - 100 congressional staffers (including seven congressional pages and one Senate Watergate Committee staffer), 11 White House staffers or fellows, one former aide to the Secretary of Defense, and one former ambassador; - five police officers (including a Capitol policeman), three sheriffs, two FBI agents, two probation officers, two CIA agents, a CIA analyst, a border patrol chief, and a volunteer fireman; - two physicists, two chemists, a biomedical researcher, and a microbiologist; - seven Peace Corps volunteers; - an astronaut, an actor, a radio talk show host, a television sportscaster, a motivational speaker, a commercial airlines pilot, a fireworks company executive, a major league baseball player, two major league football players (one of whom was also a college football coach), a florist, a librarian, a winemaker, and a vineyard owner; and - two auctioneers, a steelworker, an iron worker, two carpenters, a gospel singer, a river boat captain, a hotel bellhop, two jewelry makers, a taxicab driver, and a race track blacksmith.
+- ! nine medical doctors (including an ophthalmologist and a psychiatrist), three dentists, two veterinarians, an optometrist, three nurses, one pharmacist, and two psychologists; - ! six ministers; - !
+12 state Governors, nine state Lieutenant Governors, three state first ladies (one of whom was also the first lady of the United States), the head of the U.S. Veterans Administration, a state supreme court justice, and a federal judge; - a president of the National Conference on State Legislatures and 275 former state legislators; - 100 congressional staffers (including seven congressional pages and one Senate Watergate Committee staffer), 11 White House staffers or fellows, one former aide to the Secretary of Defense, and one former ambassador; - ! five police officers (including a Capitol policeman), two sheriffs, two FBI agents, two probation officers, two CIA agents, two volunteer firemen, a CIA analyst, and a border patrol chief; - ! two physicists, two chemists, a biomedical researcher, and a microbiologist; - ! six Peace Corps volunteers; - I an astronaut, an actor, a radio talk show host, a television sportscaster, a motivational speaker, a commercial airlines pilot, a fireworks company executive, a major league baseball player, one major league football player (who was also a college football coach), a florist, a librarian, a winemaker, and a vineyard owner; and - ! two auctioneers, a steelworker, an iron worker, two carpenters, a gospel singer, a river boat captain, a hotel bellhop, two jewelry makers, a taxicab driver, and a race track blacksmith.